ToluAdekore/IT-Support-Lab/Network-Troubleshooting/Troubleshooting scenarios & CLI tools.md

 - Core CLI tools usage
 - Fast diagnosis under pressure

-Used in conjunction with ticketing (GLPI) and infrastructure (pfSense, VMware, Windows Server/Client).
+Used in conjunction with ticketing (GLPI) and infrastructure (VMware, Windows Server/Client).